Help for friends and family

 Is it OK to talk about their MS?

-Some people will be happy to talk to you about their MS. Others will find it difficult, especially if it is not long since they were diagnosed.
-There may be a careful balance to strike between needing to discuss issues and respecting their need for privacy and to talk about things when they are ready.
+Some people will be happy to talk about their MS. Others will find it difficult, especially if it's not long since they were diagnosed.
+There may be a careful balance to strike between needing to discuss issues and respecting their wish for privacy.

-Telling others about their diagnosis is a tricky topic and, ideally, you should talk this through and then respect the wishes of the person with MS. They may be happy for you to talk to others but it is more likely that they will want to be in control of who knows what and when.
+Whether you can tell others about their diagnosis is a tricky topic.
+Ideally, you should talk this through with the person with MS and then respect their wishes.
+They may be happy for you to talk to others but it's more likely that they will want to be in control of who knows what and when.

 What is it like to live with MS?

-- Fatigue can be physical or mental exhaustion or both.
-Someone may have energy at the beginning of the day, but fatigue kicks in later on and they will need to rest quietly in a cool place, go home or ask for help.
-This can happen unexpectedly so they may not be able to say in advance that they will run out of energy.
+- Fatigue is an overwhelming feeling of mental and / or physical exhaustion.
+Someone may have energy at the beginning of the day, but then fatigue kicks in much sooner than ordinary tiredness.
+This can happen suddenly so they may not be able to say in advance that they will run out of energy.
+They may need to rest quietly in a cool place, go home or ask for help.

 - Numbness or pins and needles can occur in different areas of the body.
-If the hands are affected, then holding a pen or using a knife and fork may cause some difficulty.
+If the hands are affected, then using a knife and fork may cause some difficulty or appear as clumsiness.

-- Heat often makes symptoms worse, so it is important to keep cool on a hot day or turn the central heating down.
+- Heat often makes symptoms worse, so it's important to keep cool on a hot day or turn the central heating down.
 However, some people find that cold makes their symptoms worse.

 - It may be difficult to walk as far, or as fast, as before.
 A tendency to stumble may mean it's important to concentrate on walking instead of walking and talking at the same time.